 The Director is responsible for the overall operation, planning, development, and administration of the Agency.

-Metro Communications Agency currently operates with an authorized staffing level of 49 full time employees.
+Metro Communications Agency currently operates with an authorized staffing level of 53 full time and 1 part time employees.

-Administrative staff includes a Director, Deputy Director, Business Manager, Quality Assurance Coordinator, Technology Coordinator, and Training Coordinator.
+Administrative staff includes a Director, Deputy Director, Business Manager, Quality Assurance Coordinator, Technology Coordinator, Training Coordinator, and Division Supervisor.
 The Agency Director appoints the Deputy Director and Business Manager upon the advice and with the consent of the MMC.